Frequently Asked Questions

 Does the H2Overflow® have to be installed in the centered position?

-No, The H2Overflow® can be ordered unglued and can be placed in any position needed to keep out of the way of other equipment, or eliminate any shadowing from aquarium lights, or manipulate water flow.
+No, The H2Overflow® can be ordered unglued and placed in any position to keep out of the way of other equipment, to eliminate any shadowing from aquarium lights, and to manipulate water flow.

 Back to Top